shawn14/ai-sports-betting-system/ARCHITECTURE.md

-# NFL Betting System Architecture
+# NFL + NBA Betting System Architecture

 ## Overview
-This is a Next.js-based NFL betting prediction system that uses Elo ratings, team statistics, weather data, and injury reports to generate betting predictions.
-The system runs on Vercel with a hybrid storage architecture combining Firebase Firestore and Vercel Blob Storage.
+This is a Next.js-based NFL/NBA betting prediction system that uses Elo ratings, team statistics, weather data, and injury reports to generate betting predictions.
+The system runs on Vercel with Firebase Firestore as the source of truth and Vercel Blob Storage as the fast read cache for the frontend.

 ## System Architecture